emirabayer/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition

 This project is an interactive application that lets the user draw digits (0-9) with a mouse and uses a Convolutional Neural Network (CNN) to predict the drawn digit in real-time.
 Built with Python, Pygame, and Keras, it combines a simple drawing interface with a pre-trained MNIST model to recognize handwritten digits.
-(99.02% Accuracy)
+(99.02% Overall Accuracy)

 <p align="center">